Foli

 UX/UI Designer, UX Research, Branding

-The Stakeholder has a large catalog of plant products across many retail stores.
+The scenario is that the Stakeholder has a large catalog of plant products across many retail stores.
 They want to create an app that allows customers to shop through this catalog using augmented reality so that they can best pick out plants for their home or garden.

 No app seems to currently do specifically what the stakeholder wants, so I looked at two types of competitors.
 Those using plants with AR, and online plant catalogs that allow purchases.